lacanoid/datalink/ROADMAP.md

 - ✔︎ Issues with encoding 'foo#bar' vs 'foo%23bar'. add tests.
 - further pg_restore checks ; what happens to stuff in pg_linked_files?
 - fordbid setting of lco<>0 for non superusers
+- create table as bug (data is loaded before triggers are run)

 Todo
 ====